NYPL/metadata-documentation/workflows/remediation/restructuring.md

 # Restructuring Records & Captures
 {: .no_toc }

-This page describe different methods of reimporting records and captures in the Metadata Management System (MMS)
+This page describe different methods of restructuring records and captures in the Metadata Management System (MMS)

 ## Table of contents
 {: .no_toc .text-delta }